rekindle-blog/rekindle-blog.github.io/_posts/2021-06-17-enduring-divine-absence-joseph-minich-s-work.md

 ## **Minich’s Case**

 It is this dissonance that Minich unpacks.
 It seems that even when I hold to the Christian profession, my life reflects God’s absence back to me.
-Why is it plausible to interpret my life and the world without God in it, when it feels as though 'God is not there'?
+Why is it plausible to interpret my life and the world without God in it, as though 'God is not there'?

 ### By A Pilgrim For Pilgrims